Risk Management and Legal Issues in the Healthcare Academy

 • Department Chairs

-Following the meeting, full administrative teams are encouraged to discuss the impact of the materials and apply them as needed to their institution.
+This event aims to provide updated risk management content for your school.
+Following the program, full administrative teams are encouraged to discuss the impact of the materials and apply them as needed to their institution's policies and procedures.

 Employment Law